-If you are thinking about switching to solar, there are many things you need to know before pulling the trigger.
-To help you in the process, here are 11 questions you can ask to make sure it is the right move for you.
+If you are thinking about switching to solar, there are many things you need to know before pulling the trigger, like how much it’s going to cost you.
+To help you in the process, we’re working with Pick My Solar to answer 11 questions to make sure it is the right move for you.

 1. Does my utility provide a bill credit for energy I put back on the grid?